DCS-375-Network-Analysis-W25/2024_Paris_Olympic_Network_Analysis/README.md

 **Analysis/Observation:**  The global network of medalists reveals clear and strong clustering patterns when athletes are grouped by the type of medal they received.
 When I filtered only for **Japanese medalists**, I observed similar behavior.
 Although the scale is smaller, the clustering still reflects the distinction between medal types.
 Most athletes grouped tightly with others who received the same medal, especially within gold and silver clusters.
 This suggests that Japanese medalists tend to win medals in groups — possibly from team events, or within strong national programs in particular disciplines such as Judo, Wrestling, and Fencing.
 One interesting detail we can find in Japanese medalists is OKA Shinnosuke stands out a lot in this clutering.
 It refers that this athlete has recieved multiple medals, and in fact, he competed in Gymmastics, and recievd 3 Gold medals and 1 Bronze medal.
 We can observe that he has connections with all the athletes who have recieved Gold or Bronze, but does not have connections with any silver medalists.
 In the next section, Statistical Analysis of the Japanese medalists will be shown.

 6. **Statistical Analysis**
 &nbsp;&nbsp;&nbsp;&nbsp;Using the Japan medalist network, I conducted a statistical analysis by calculating Edge Density, Transitivity, and Betweenness Centrality.
 This approach follows the framework outlined in *A User’s Guide to Network Analysis in R* by Douglas A. Luke, specifically in *Chapter 2: The Network Analysis "Five-Number Summary"*.
 These metrics help summarize the structure of a network and identify key nodes and patterns within it.
+I have measured the Edge Density, Transitivity, and Betweenness.

 The value of Edge Density measures a overall connectivity of the network using `edge_density()` function, and it is useful for comparing dense versus sparse networks.